-Distributed Unstructured uses the Elasticsearch engine to build an index for each unstructured pipeline and for running searches on the data after it is onboarded.
+Anzo Unstructured uses the Elasticsearch engine to build an index after an unstructured pipeline runs and for running searches on unstructured data that is onboarded to Anzo.
 When choosing an Elasticsearch host server, consider the following information:

 - Generating the index is a lightweight operation compared to document search operations.
 If you have a light unstructured data workload and do not perform text searches on large amounts of data, installing an Elasticsearch engine on the Anzo host server might be sufficient. - If you onboard a large number of unstructured documents and plan to perform text searches across a large amount of data, Cambridge Semantics recommends that you install Elasticsearch on a dedicated server.